Business and Personal Travel and What Is Deductible

 Traveling in the U.S. and Internationally

 Business travel expenses are deductible to a business, but what if the trip combines both business activities and personal events?
-The deductibility of business expenses depends on where the trip takes place - within the United States, partially within the U.S., and entirely outside of the U.S. This article provides a summary of the IRS regulations on the deductibility of business travel expenses in each of these three circumstances.
+The deductibility of business expenses depends on where the trip takes place - within the United States, partially within the U.S., and entirely outside of the U.S.

 What Is Considered Business Travel

 Business travel is defined by the IRS as travel away from your tax home that is "substantially longer than an ordinary day's work" and that requires you to sleep or rest while away from home.
 You must also sleep away from home to be able to deduct these costs.
 The travel must also be "temporary" (lasting less than a year).
 Your tax home is your regular place of business, not your family home (unless you have a home-based business); it's the place you are traveling from, for business expense purposes.

 To deduct expenses for business travel within the U.S., the trip must be "entirely" business related.
 If you had some incidental personal travel within the trip - visiting family or taking a side trip, for example - the expenses relating to the personal activities (gas miles to someone's home or hotel at a personal location) are not deductible business expenses.

 If the trip is primarily personal, like a vacation, you cannot deduct business expenses unless you can show that these expenses are directly related to your business.
 For example, if you take a vacation and spend a morning visiting a client, you can deduct the cost of the visit, but not the cost of getting from your tax home to the client's location.

 Trips Partly in and out of the U.S.